mendsergon/mga-de-surrogate/README.md

 ### Optimizer Correctness

-Differential evolution is a stochastic global optimizer — it does not produce a provably optimal result, only a best-found-so-far.
-Convergence is measured by comparing multiple independent runs with different seeds and reporting best, mean, median, worst, and standard deviation.
-The implementation is validated on standard test functions (sphere, Rosenbrock, Ackley) where the global optimum is known, and against the independent porkchop plot reference for Earth→Mars.
+Differential evolution is a stochastic global optimizer — it produces a best-found-so-far, not a provably optimal result.
+Convergence is assessed by running multiple independent seeds and reporting best, mean, median, worst, and standard deviation.
+The implementation is validated on standard test functions where the global optimum is known, and against the independent porkchop plot reference for Earth-Mars.

 ### MGA Physics

-The fitness function uses the patched-conics approximation with an **unpowered-flyby** model.
-This means:
+The fitness function uses the patched-conics approximation with an unpowered-flyby model:

 - Each transfer leg is computed as a two-body Keplerian arc via Lambert's problem (exact to machine precision)
 - Flybys are instantaneous and preserve the hyperbolic excess magnitude
 - The turn-angle bound `sin(δ_max/2) = 1/(1 + r_p·v∞²/μ)` is physically exact for unpowered encounters
-- Deep-space impulses within a transfer leg are **not** modelled
+- Deep-space impulses within a transfer leg are not modelled

-The reference ESA GTOP Cassini1 best-known solution (≈4.93 km/s) uses the MGA-1DSM formulation, which allows one deep-space impulse per leg.
-Results from this implementation will be higher than the reference because the search space is strictly smaller.

 ### What Is Not Modelled